camaraproject/Governance/GOVERNANCE.md

 Life priorities, interests, and passions can change.
 If you're a maintainer but feel you must remove yourself from the list, inform other maintainers that you intend to step down, and if possible, help find someone to pick up your work.
 At the very least, ensure your work can be continued where you left off.

-After you've informed other maintainers, create a pull request to remove yourself from the MAINTAINERS file.
+After you've informed other maintainers, create a pull request to remove yourself from the MAINTAINERS.MD file.

 ## Licensing
 - Apache 2.0 license for API source codes